tooles01/OlfaControl_GUI/README.md

 #
 ## To create a virtual environment:

-A virtual environment is a space separate from your main python install, where you can install just the packages needed for this project without affecting your global python packages.
+A virtual environment is a space separate from your main python install, where you can install just the packages needed for this project (without affecting your global python packages).

-It's not necessary to create one in order to use this GUI, but if you choose to, don't forget to activate it **each time** before running the GUI.
+It's not necessary to create one in order to use this GUI, but if you choose to, don't forget to activate it **each time** before running the GUI, or it may not run properly.

 <br>